 With the potential of graphene technology, speed capabilities would increase dramatically and the electronics world will take a quantum leap.

 Mark Brubaker was the kind of child who was always asking why.
 Why does this drawer open and close?
 Why does my RC car move?
 This curiosity became passion and led him to pursue a degree at Penn State Harrisburg in Mechanical Engineering.
-In 2013, TE presented an endowment to Penn State Harrisburg, Mark was proud to be chosen to speak on behalf of Penn State Alumni to the local TE and Penn State community, along with CEO Tom Lynch.
+In 2013, TE presented an endowment to Penn State Harrisburg, Mark was proud to be chosen to speak on behalf of Penn State Alumni to the local TE and Penn State community, along with Tom Lynch, Chairman and CEO, TE Connectivity.
 And today, Mark is still asking, "why?" and that is what is driving him forward in his career and furthering his expertise.

 What latest innovation do you see having the biggest impact over the next 10 years?